mawfia/SWE-681-Programming-Assignment/README.md

 INTRODUCTION:
 --------------------
 This is a non-sercure MongoDB, Express.js, Angular 8, Node.js prototype application designed, built, and deployed to cloud services over a period of 3 days.
-This applciation may also be viewed from mobile devices.<br><br>
+This applciation is best viewed on desktop but will gradually become more mobile dedvice friendly.<br><br>
 **Still under construction, security features covered during SWE 681 will be implemented as the course progresses.**

 SUMMARY: